Indecent exposure in the United States: Laws

 In the United States, states have differing nudity and public decency laws.
+In one town, Delcambre, Louisiana, the town council voted to penalize those who show their underwear above their pants in public, with those caught doing so would be slated to pay a $500 fine and possibly up to six months in jail, the mayor noted that individuals would be better off "just wearing a dress."

-In most states, state law prohibits exposure of the genitals and/or the female nipples in a public place, while in other states simple nudity is legal, but evidence of intent to shock, arouse or offend other persons (lewd conduct) is evidence of prohibited conduct.
-For example, in most states, it is a criminal offense punishable by fines and/or imprisonment, and/or registered sex offender requirements and restrictions.
+In most states, state law prohibits exposure of the genitals in a public area, while in other states simple nudity is legal, but evidence of intent to shock, arouse or offend other persons (sexual misconduct) is evidence of prohibited conduct.
+For example, in most states, it is a criminal offense punishable by fines or imprisonment, or registered sex offender requirements and restrictions.
 Some states permit local governments to set local standards.
 Public nudity itself has not been a crime throughout California since a 2000 Appellate Court ruling, and prosecutions and convictions are unheard of, but arrests do still occur, though they also are unusual, and Vermont only prohibits "open and gross lewdness and lascivious behavior" so many forms of public nudity are legal.
-Kansas State Law only prohibits nudity if it's done for the purpose of sexual gratification or arousal, of either the perpetrator or a witness.
-This came as a shock to some people in the state capital, Topeka, when in 2014 the city police sided with a local man, photographed naked walking around the city.
+Kansas State Law only prohibits nudity if it is done for the purpose of sexual gratification or arousal, of either the perpetrator or a witness.
+This came as a shock to some people in the state capital, Topeka, when in 2014, the city police sided with a local man, photographed naked walking around the city.

 Indecent exposure is defined as a crime in the United States Armed Forces by Article 120c, Uniform Code of Military Justice.
 The changes to Article 120c became part of the Manual for Courts-Martial in the 2012 edition.

 In Texas, a 2021 law extended indecent exposure to online activity, in which a person sends unsolicited nude or sexual images to another individual.
 However, the law defined the offense as a lesser misdemeanor than in-person exposure.